-How and When to Plant Lavender: What You Should Know
+How & When to Plant Lavender: Facts, Benefits, & Concerns

 If you are looking to spruce up your garden this year, lavender is a gorgeous medicinal plant.
 It adds beauty, personality, and usefulness to any space, providing natural scents and even warding off certain pests.